This story originally Aired on September 8, 2017

 “So West Virginia’s just a great place,” Shriver adds.
 “Pennsylvania’s good, West Virginia’s probably better.
 And so we spend a lot of time here.”

-“I think there are things in the nooks and crannies of West Virginia that nobody has ever seen before and that’s exciting.
+“I think there are things in the nooks and crannies of West Virginia that nobody has ever seen before and that’s exciting,” says Shriver.
 When you’re here, it’s kind of like you’ve escaped urban and suburban areas and a lot of places in West Virginia.
-It’s wild,” says Shriver.
+It’s wild.”

 But this abundantly diverse wildness is fragile.
 Deer are a threat to orchids, and there are poachers who steal them to grow in greenhouses or to plant in their backyards.

-Recently, an endangered orchid that grows on Cheat Mountain was nearly wiped out by poachers.
+Recently, an endangered orchid that grows on Cheat Mountain in West Virginia was nearly wiped out by poachers.
 So I assure Shriver and Smith, their secret is safe with me.
 If you want to find an orchid, you’ll have to go driving out to the mountains yourself.

 Keep your eyes peeled though, because you never know what you’ll find on the back roads of West Virginia.